janakanuwan/web-page-design/webpack-example-react-3/STEPS.md

 ```

 6. Changing the state based on events
-    - What is the expected behavior of state when you click "Increase Strength" (or "Decrease Strength")?
+    - What is the expected behavior of the state when you click "Increase Strength" (or "Decrease Strength")?
-    - How can we change state?
+    - How can we change the state?
 Hint: Use the inbuilt `this.setState()` to update the component's local state
     - IMPORTANT: Three things you should know about [setState()](https://reactjs.org/docs/state-and-lifecycle.html#using-state-correctly)
            - Do Not Modify State Directly
            - State Updates May Be Asynchronous